norcalipa/crank/crank/content/balanced.md

-The balanced algorithm gives the default weight of 1 to all score types.
+The balanced algorithm gives an equal weight to all score types.